XOR-LIFE/node-production/README.md

 sudo service mongod restart
 ```

-4. Bind to all (Step2 Alternative):
+4. Bind to all (Step 2 Alternative):

 If you still can't acces externally your database, consider bind to all (i my self do so).